-This report explains our Gender Pay Gap, as measured under the UK statutory reporting obligations, for the onboard staff employed by FMSI on Carnival UK's United Kingdom registered ship Britannia and is based on data from April 2017.
+This report explains our Gender Pay Gap, as measured under the UK statutory reporting obligations, for the onboard staff employed by FMSI on Carnival UK's United Kingdom registered ship Britannia and is based on data from April 2018.
 Britannia is the only United Kingdom registered ship within the fleet, and is accordingly the only ship for which this reporting obligation applies.
+Due to the fluidity of staff movement onboard the fleet, this year's population of relevant employees is materially different when compared to 2017.
+Only 305 of the same individuals were reportable for pay in both 2017 and 2018.